Droids Off Duty! Check Out the Star Wars: Droid Repair Bay Immersive 360 Story

 Move over Jedi masters, BB-8 is in charge now!

-Lucasfilm’s ILMxLAB takes fans deeper inside the Star Wars universe with a new virtual reality experience, Star Wars™: Droid Repair Bay – A 360 Story.
+Lucasfilm’s ILMxLAB takes fans deeper inside the Star Wars universe with a new virtual reality experience, Star Wars™: Droid Repair Bay – A 360 Story, powered by Nissan.

 Set in the repair bay aboard General Leia’s ship, BB-8 and other fellow BB-units patiently wait for repairs.
 But when BB-8 is left in charge, the droids struggle to maintain order.
 As chaos and hilarity ensues, fans quickly learn that each astromech has a mind — and personality — of their own.